 Conditioned stimuli.
 For the conditioned stimuli, the original authors recommended that we not use the CSs from their original (2001) study because these items may be relatively familiar to modern samples (see Jones et al., 2009).
 Instead they advised us to select stimuli that would be relatively novel and neutral to the sample population.
 Based on this recommendation we generated a set of sixty Pokémon characters.
 We pretested these characters along two dimensions (valence and familiarity) using a separate sample of 155 participants on the Prolific Academic website (https://prolific.ac) (see osf.io/4ecx5).
 On the basis of this pretest we then selected those twenty characters that were rated as most neutral and least familiar.
 Participating labs were instructed to further pretest these twenty characters onsite in order to identify the nine characters that are most neutral and least familiar to participants at that specific lab.
 The two characters that (a) were most neutral and least familiar, and (b) which differed least in valence and familiarity served as CSs (see osf.io/a3qj9 for the results of the pretest conducted at each lab).
-One lab was unable to carry out such a pretest and therefore used the nine characters derived from our own initial pretest.
+One lab (Gawronski) was unable to carry out such a pretest and therefore used the nine characters derived from our own initial pretest.

 Filler and target stimuli.
-The seven characters not selected during the pre-rating phase to serve as CSs (see above) served as target and filler stimuli.
+The seven characters not selected during the pre-testing phase to serve as CSs (see above) served as target and filler stimuli.
 Finally, six neutral words (Book, Concrete, Umbrella, Pencils, Glasses, Computer) and four neutral IAPS images served as filler stimuli.
 The original authors did not provide us with filler items and we had to therefore select these items and have them approved by those authors.

 Procedure

 Participants completed four tasks in fixed order (surveillance task, filler task, evaluation task, post-experimental questionnaire) and did so in their native language.
 The assignment of CS to US valence was counterbalanced between participants.
+Each CS appeared once with each of the 20 USs of the same valence.

 Surveillance task.
 The surveillance task consisted of 5 blocks, each containing a different target stimulus.
 Each block comprised of 86 trials, each presented for 1500ms with no inter-trial interval.
 Each block included 8 CS-US pair trials (4 CS-USpos trials and 4 CS-USneg trials), 10 target trials, 30 blank screen trials, and 38 fillers trials.
 In all cases (except for blank screen trials) one or two stimuli were presented on-screen.
 Each CS-US pair was preceded and followed by a blank screen trial, and these ‘triplets’ were fixed at various positions throughout the procedure (10-12, 20-22, 30-32, 40-42, 50-52, 60-62, 70-72, 80-82, with an alternation between the CSpos and CSneg).
 The assignment of CS-US pairs to the fixed positions occurred randomly.
-As recommended by Jones et al. (2009), the CS and the US were presented close to one another (approximately 1cm from each other) and the CS was always be larger than the US.
+As recommended by Jones et al. (2009), the CS and the US were presented close to one another (approximately 1cm from each other) and the CS was always larger than the US.
 In each block, target trials, filler trials, and 14 blank screen trials were presented randomly in the remaining locations (see osf.io/wnckg for a detailed overview of trial content).

 Prior to the surveillance task participants read the following instructions: